julian-zucker/evolving-fair-models/results/data/README.md

-This directory holds data for each combination of dataset and fairness metric.
+The one_fairness_metric directory holds data for each combination of dataset and fairness metric.

 The CSVs have the following columns:
 * Train Set False Negative Rate,